mmistakes/minimal-mistakes/_posts/2024-01-25-websockets-in-http4s.md

 }
 ```

-Above, we define the `run()` function by calling `server[IO]`.
+Above, we define the `run()` function that calls `server[IO]`.
 Finally, we can run our application by calling `sbt run` in the terminal.
 When we navigate to `localhost:8080/chat.html` in our browser we should get the following page:

 ![Chatbox](../images/websockets/01.png)

 ## 3. WebSocket Introduction

-In this section, we'll learn some important information needed to understand the code that follows.
+In this section, we'll learn some important information about WebSockets needed to understand the code in the sections to come.
 WebSockets send and receive data in a data structure called a WebSocket Frame that can be divided into two types, namely, **Data frames** and **Control frames**.

 ### 3.1.
 Data Frames

 Data Frames are used by WebSockets to carry application-layer and/or extension-layer data.
 There are two types of data frames, **Text** and **Binary** data frames each identified by an opcode where the most significant bit of the opcode is 0.

-The **opcode** determines the interpretation of the data, where 0x1 and 0x2 are opcodes used for Text and Binary data frames respectively while 0x3 - 0x7 are reserved for non control frames yet to be determined.
+The **opcode** determines the interpretation of the data, where 0x1 and 0x2 are opcodes used for Text and Binary data frames respectively while 0x3 - 0x7 are reserved for non-control frames yet to be determined.

 The Text data frame carries its payload as text data encoded in **UTF-8 format** while the Binary data frame carries its payload as arbitrary **binary data** whose interpretation is solely up to the application layer.